mythril-forge/vanilla-spells/spells/cantrips/blade-ward.md

 ## Description
 You extend your hand and trace a sigil of warding in the air.
-Until the end of your next turn, you have resistance against bludgeoning, piercing, and slashing damage dealt by weapon attacks.
+Until the end of your next turn, you have resistance against bludgeoning, piercing, and slashing damage dealt by Weapon Attacks.

 ---